The Approval Process

 To offer a course in the hybrid or online format, a two part approval process is required.
-First, the course itself must be approved by the Online Education Council (OEC).
+First, the course itself must be approved by the Online Education & Microcredential Council (OEMC).
 Second, any faculty member who will be teaching the course must be approved.

 NB: Faculty Governance committees do not meet over the Spring/Summer semesters and no approval will be possible during that time.